Frequently Asked Questions

 In the Primary school, the teachers organise remedial help during class time for their students.

-In the Secondary school, supervised homework sessions are available for students where they can do their homework supervised by adults.
+In the Secondary school, optional supervised homework sessions are organised.

 Do I have to pay for textbooks?

-In the Primary school, notebooks and textbooks are provided free of charge by the school.
+In Primary school, notebooks and textbooks are provided free of charge by the school.

-In the Secondary school, textbooks are also provided for the year (for a refundable deposit).
+In Secondary school, textbooks are also lent to the students in exchange of a refundable deposit.

 Do the students receive religious education?

 The French School is secular, and therefore no religious education is provided.
-The students study the history of religion in History and Geography classes.
+However, the students study the history of religions in History and Geography classes.

 English, German, Spanish and Mandarin (optional).
 An initiation for Latin is organised for Year 7.
 This course is optional afterwards.